Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Introduction

+In addition, an approach called parton escape shows that few scatterings can also create sufficient azimuthal anisotropies, which have been investigated using multiphase transport (AMPT)~\cite{Lin:2004en,He:2015hfa}.
+The $v_{2}$ values of light hadrons measured in p--Pb collisions are well described in AMPT, where the contribution of anisotropic parton escape rather than hydrodynamics plays an important role~\cite{He:2015hfa}.
 In this study, we extend the AMPT calculations of the $p_{\rm T}$-differential $v_{2}$ for identified particles ($\pi^{\pm}$, $\mathrm{K}^{\pm}$, p($\bar{\mathrm{p}})$, $\Lambda(\bar{\Lambda})$) to higher $p_{\rm T}$ region in p--Pb collisions at 5.02 TeV, in order to systematically test the mass-ordering effect and baryon-meson grouping at low- and intermediate-$p_{\mathrm{T}}$, respectively.
-We also investigate how the key mechanisms implemented in AMPT, such as the parton cascade and hadronic rescattering, work on the elliptic anisotropy in small collision systems.
-In addition, various nonflow subtraction methods with different sensitivities to jet-like correlations are studied in this work.
+We also investigate how the key mechanisms implemented in AMPT, such as the parton cascade and hadronic rescattering, affect elliptic anisotropy in small collision systems.
+In addition, various nonflow subtraction methods with different sensitivities to jet-like correlations were studied.